Exploring Anisotropy Contributions in Mn$_\mathrm{x}$Co$_\mathrm{1-x}$Fe$_2$O$_4$ Ferrite Nanoparticles for Biomedical Applications: Abstract

 \section{Abstract}

-Designing well-defined magnetic nanomaterials is crucial for various applications and demands a comprehensive understanding of their magnetic properties at the microscopic level.
+Designing well-defined magnetic nanomaterials is crucial for various applications and it demands a comprehensive understanding of their magnetic properties at the microscopic level.
 In this study, we investigate the contributions to the total anisotropy of Mn-Co mixed spinel nanoparticles.
-By employing neutron measurements sensitive to the spatially resolved surface anisotropy with sub-\AA\space resolution, we reveal the discrepancy between the excess anisotropy that can be explained by the shape anisotropy and interparticle interactions.
-Our findings shed light on the intricate interplay between chemical composition, microstructure, morphology, and surface effects and provide valuable insights for the design of advanced magnetic nanomaterials.
+By employing neutron measurements sensitive to the spatially resolved surface anisotropy with sub-\AA\space resolution, we reveal an additional contribution to the anisotropy constant arising from shape anisotropy and interparticle interactions.
+Our findings shed light on the intricate interplay between chemical composition, microstructure, morphology, and surface effects, providing valuable insights for the design of advanced magnetic nanomaterials for AC biomedical applications, such as cancer treatment by magnetic fluid hyperthermia.